FranciscoCasado/calan-mbf/README.md

 The `utilities` folder contains the source written by davidm and a simulink model `adc16_1brd_200_rev2a.slx`, with its respective .bof file.

 1. Power up the ROACH2 and connect it to the local network (same as your PC).
+Connect the clock source to the ADC16 board (at the lab we have a Valon Synthesizer) and plug the ADC16 inputs to some RF signal.
+Make sure the clock source supplies 6 dBm (valon_synth lvl.
+4) and the RF signal of each input is near 0 dBm.
-2. Open an iPython session to upload the .bof file to the ROACH2 with katcp.
+2. On your PC, open an iPython session to upload the .bof file to the ROACH2 with katcp.
 In a terminal, type `$ ipython` and enter the following commands:
   ```python
   In [1]: import corr
   In [2]: fpga = corr.katcp_wrapper.FpgaClient('ROACH2_ip_address')